 We begin our inner journey from and beyond our egoic programming.
 Most of us are suffering from a case of ‘mistaken identity’, taking ourselves to be what we are not (a mind-made story outside of this present moment).
 The egoic mind is constantly searching for an identity through the temporary formation of thoughts, narratives, complaining, opposition and grievances.
 This is how it survives and thrives by adding more to itself, recreating a pseudo identity to feel more special, better than others and complete.

 It is possible to awaken from the hypnotic trance of egoic identification.
-When you become more conscious of your own ego (by giving no power to it), it loses it’s stranglehold (controlling influence) over your mind and emotional state.
+When you become more conscious of your own ego (by giving no power to it), you take it less seriously and it loses it’s stranglehold (controlling influence) over your mind and emotional state.
 You stop limiting yourself to traits associated with the reptilian brain that include: fear, dominance, aggression, obsessiveness, submission, rigidity and a narrow point of view.
 You rise above life’s problems with a calm sense of non-attachment and begin to recognize that you are the unaffected space of awareness in which judgment and suffering are perceived.
 You are not the one who personally suffers, because you are no longer energizing the internal dialogue of the egoic mind through unconscious identification with it.

 The root cause of suffering lies in the way that we have been conditioned to perceive which is dysfunctional and unnecessary.
 The intensity of our psychological pain depends on the degree of mental resistance to accepting the deeper truth of who we are and how strongly we personalize with our unobserved mind patterns.
 When you take the time to go deeper within yourself (through mindfulness, meditation, and/or self-inquiry) you will come to the realization that you are the unperturbed living presence behind all of your thoughts, feelings and choices.
 This is your calm, natural state of inner well-being, simply waiting to be discovered.